landrylaboratory/Gene_duplication_2019/README.txt

 These scripts are used to analyze the RNAseq data.

 1.cleaning_RNAseq.sh
 Reads were cleaned using cutadapt (Martin 2011).
-We removed the first 12 bp, trimmed the poly-A tail from the 3’ end, trimmed low-quality ends using a cutoff of 15 (phred quality + 33) and discarded reads shorter than 30 bp.
+We removed the first 12 bp, trimmed the poly-A tail from the 3'end, trimmed low-quality ends using a cutoff of 15 (phred quality + 33) and discarded reads shorter than 30 bp.
 The number of reads before and after cleaning can be found in Table S3.
 Raw sequences can be downloaded under the NCBI BioProject ID PRJNA480398.

 2.create_gff_increasing_gene_window_with_3utr.R
-Because we used a 3’mRNA-Seq Library, reads mapped largely to 3’UTRs.
+Because we used a 3'mRNA-Seq Library, reads mapped largely to 3'UTRs.
 We increased the window of annotated genes in the SGD annotation (saccharomyces_cerevisiae_R64-2-1_20150113.gff version) using the UTR annotation from (Nagalakshmi et al., 2008).

 3.alignment_and_count.sh
 Cleaned reads were aligned on the reference genome of S288c from SGD (S288C_reference_genome_R64-2-1_20150113.fsa version) using bwa (Li and Durbin, 2009).
 Based on the reference genes-UTR annotation, the number of mapped reads per genes was estimated using htseq-count of the Python package HTSeq (Anders et al., 2015) and reported in Table S3.

 #########################################################################
 #	Scripts_for_plasmid_based_PCA_for_orthologous_proteins      	#
 #########################################################################

 These scripts are used to analyze the plasmid-based PCA experiments.